-Any professional in the payments industry can work toward accreditation.
+Any professional in the payments industry can work towards accreditation.
 If you have worked in ACH for years, you will add a highly respected qualification to your resume; if you are relatively new to the field, you will give yourself an edge over the competition.
-At a minimum, Nacha recommends spending two years working in the payments industry before taking the exam.
+Nacha requires at least one year working in the payments industry before taking the exam.
 If you do not have one year's experience, you can request a waiver from your employer or your Payments Association.
 The next exam window is Monday Oct.
 2- Saturday, Oct.
 28, 2023.

 Gain a Competitive Advantage